Courses and Curriculum

 Photo of MBDS students walking on campus

-To fulfill the requirements for this degree program, you must complete nine course units (c.u.)* of on-campus study: Five core courses and four elective courses.
+To fulfill the requirements for this degree program, you must complete nine course units (c.u.)* of on-campus study: Five core courses and three elective courses.

 The standard time to complete this degree is one academic year: two semesters, fall and spring.
 Students completing their degree in two or three semesters must take capstone courses in their first fall and spring semesters.
 Students completing their studies in four semesters should complete four non-capstone core courses in the first two semesters, and reserve their final two semesters for electives and capstone courses.